rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - showRemoteSlas - System.Boolean: Specifies whether to retrieve the remote SLA Domains from Rubrik CDM.
 By default, remote SLA Domains are not retrieved.
     - shouldShowPausedClusters - System.Boolean: Specifies whether to show the Rubrik clusters where this SLA Domain is paused.
 - Returns SlaDomainConnection.
-### domainwithwarnings
-- There are 3 arguments.
-    - id - System.String: SLA Domain ID.
-    - objectIds - list of System.Strings: A list of object forever UUIDs to assign to the SLA Domain.
-    - applicableSnappableTypes - list of WorkloadLevelHierarchys: Provide optional workload types under the object for SLA Domain assignment.
-This is meant to be used only for objects that support multiple workload hierarchies.
-This allows an SLA Domain to be set for one or more specific workload types under the object, instead of applying the SLA Domain for all the workload types.
-For example, an AWS account object can potentially have 2 different workload types under it - AwsNativeEc2Instance and AwsNativeRdsInstance.
-This field can be set with the appropriate type so that the SLA Domain only gets applied to workloads of the selected type under that account.
-If the SLA Domain must be applicable for all the workload types under the object, then this field can be set to `AllSubHierarchyType` or left blank.
-This field must either be left blank or set to `AllSubHierarchyType` when assigning SLA Domain to a workload or to an object that does not support multiple workload types.
-If more than one is provided, the SLA will be assigned to all.
-- Returns SlaDomainWithWarnings.
-### domainwithwarningslist
-Query sla list with warnings

-- There are 12 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortBy - SlaQuerySortByField: Field to sort the SLA Domains list.
-    - sortOrder - SortOrder: Sort order for sorting the SLA Domains returned by the query.
-    - filter - list of GlobalSlaFilterInputs: Filter for the SLA Domain query.
-    - contextFilter - ContextFilterTypeEnum: Specifies the context filter to use.
-    - objectIds - list of System.Strings: Provide list of object forever IDS you want to assign SLA
-    - applicableSnappableTypes - list of WorkloadLevelHierarchys: Provide optional workload types under the object for SLA Domain assignment.
-This is meant to be used only for objects that support multiple workload hierarchies.
-This allows an SLA Domain to be set for one or more specific workload types under the object, instead of applying the SLA Domain for all the workload types.
-For example, an AWS account object can potentially have 2 different workload types under it - AwsNativeEc2Instance and AwsNativeRdsInstance.
-This field can be set with the appropriate type so that the SLA Domain only gets applied to workloads of the selected type under that account.
-If the SLA Domain must be applicable for all the workload types under the object, then this field can be set to `AllSubHierarchyType` or left blank.
-This field must either be left blank or set to `AllSubHierarchyType` when assigning SLA Domain to a workload or to an object that does not support multiple workload types.
-If more than one is provided, the SLA will be assigned to all.
-    - snapshotIds - list of System.Strings: Provides the forever IDs of the snapshots to assign SLA Domains to.
-    - operation - SlaWarningsOperation: Assignment operation with the SLA Domain.
-- Returns list of SlaDomainWithWarningss.
 ### downloadwithreplicationcsv
 Download a CSV file containing a list of SLA Domains that replicate snapshots to the specified Rubrik cluster.
 Find the CSV file for download from the File Preparation Centre.